ga-wdi-boston/php-laravel/README.md

 1. Ensure Vagrant is running from `~/Homestead` by running `vagrant up` there.
 1. Navigate to [http://homestead.app](http://homestead.app) to check out the fresh installation.

-## Getting Acquainted with Laravel
+## Let's Get Acquainted with Laravel

 ### Migrations and Models